 My reply was, “I AM pressing hard!”

 I was already sweating, and the column was getting farther and farther away.
 Finally, after applying what seemed like one hundred pounds of foot pressure on the brake pedal, the clutch engaged.
-I shifted into low gear and headed down the trail chasing the rest of the platoon.
-I finally caught up with the column, having shifted to high gear and speeding up to 30 or 35 miles per hour.
+I shifted to drive at low gear and rushed down the trail chasing the platoon.
+I finally caught up and maneuvered the tank into our position in the column.

 “Keep going,” Sergeant Stevens said.

 I accelerated and smashed my way through the obstacle.
 I hardly felt it, as a few felled trees and branches were no problem for a tank.

 We made our way to the top of the rocky plateau, and that’s where the weekend turned sour.